etikawdywt16/code-coach-sololearn/README.md

 # code-coach-sololearn
-this is my code to practice by solving coding challenges
+this is my code to practice by solving coding challenges on Sololearn